mayakoma/Socket-IO/README.md

 <p>
 Teacher and student interface, </br>
 The student and teacher see the same code. </br>
-The teacher enters first and receives read-only permission, </br>
+The teacher enters first and with read-only permission, </br>
 The student can edit. </br>
 The teacher sees the student's code while writing. </br>